Cloudslab/iGateLink/README.md

 # FogGatewayLib

-FogGatewayLib is an Android library that makes handling data streams in Android easy and efficient.
-The library makes it simple to create new data-driven applications without having to care about Android service and thread management.
+FogGatewayLib is an Android library that makes handling data coming from different sources easy and efficient, making it simple to create new data-driven applications without having to care about Android service and thread management.
-Everything the user of the library has to do is just defining of how to collect data and elaborate data within the framework.

-The goal of the library is to make the development of Android applications that act as a gateway between IoT and the Fog/Cloud easier.
+The goal of the library is to make the development of Android applications that act as a gateway between IoT and the Fog/Cloud easier by bringing together all the common core parts and leaving to the developer only the definition of the application-specific parts.
+On top of this core, simple implementations of most common operations are also provided out-of-the-box (e.g. simple HTTP and FTP connections, camera management, Bluetooth LE) in order to reduce common boiler-plate code.
-This is achieved also by providing the user with simple implementations of most common operations out-of-the-box.
-E.g. simple HTTP and FTP connections, camera management, Bluetooth LE, etc. The project has been developed with modularity in mind so the addition of new features should be straightforward.
+The project has been developed with modularity in mind so the addition of new features should be straightforward.

 ## Architecture